RSCJacksonLab/landscapy/docs/cookbook/accessibility/local-optima.md

 # Identify local optima

 A local optimum has no represented neighbour with greater fitness.
 The package uses a non-strict convention: nodes tied with all neighbours qualify.
+The number of local optima is an established and important metric in fitness landscape analysis.
+See, for example, REF_1, REF_2, ...
+REF_n.

 ## Input